Greg-T8/Notebook/topics/certifications/sc-400_tracker.md

 **Note:** On 12/21/23, I stopped studying for this exam as Microsoft removed it from the Cybersecurity Architect Expert track.

+Click the hyperlinks below to visit my study notes for each topic.

 ## Skills Measured

 ###  Implement information protection (25–30%)